-- 4. On 25 April 2012, the Parties entered into a professional football contract, numbered No. 22/01 (the "Contract")1. - 5.
-Under the Contract, the Player was to play as a professional football player for the Club.
-Pursuant to clause 7.1 of the Contract, it entered into force on 1 July 2012 and would have expired on 30 June 2015. - 6.
-Remuneration for the Player was established in clause 5 and Annexes 1 and 3 of the Contract.
-Pursuant to clause 5.1.: - "5.1.
+- On 8 January 2012, the Parties entered into a professional football contract, numbered No. 4.
+21/41 (the "Contract")1. - Under the Contract, the Player entered as a professional football player for the Club.
+Pursuant 5. to clause 7.1 of the Contract, its validity period would be from 1 August 2012 to 31 May 2014. - 6.
+Remuneration for the Player was established in clause 5 and Annexes 1 and a supplement to the Contract.
+Pursuant to clause 5.1: - "5.1.
 For the performance of work under this Contract the Player shall be monthly paid the salary in the amount specified in the Annex to this Contract". - 7.
-Pursuant to Annex 1 of the Contract: - "3.
-For the period of contract validity a monthly salary is set in the amount of UAH 9800 (nine thousand eight hundred)". - 8.
-Pursuant to Annex 3 of the Contract2: - "3.
-FC "Volyn" (Lutsk) shall pay the monthly remunerations for football player's work in such amounts: - 3.1.
-9 000 (nine thousand) USD from July 01, 2012 to June 30, 2013 for the full month.; - 3.2.
-14 000 (forteen thousand) USD from July 01, 2013 to June 30, 2014 for the full month; - 3.3.
-19 000 (nineteen thousand) USD from July 01, 2014 to June 30, 2015 for full month". - On 13 March 2013, the Player, along with other players, sent a collective statement to Volyn 9.
-FC requesting payment of amounts due under Annex 3 of the Contract, stating that otherwise they would be terminating their respective contracts in advance because of Volyn FC's breach of contract.
+Pursuant to Annex 1 of the Contract: - "1.
+The Club shall pay o [sic] the Player salary in accordance with staff table of the football team". - 8.
+Pursuant to the Supplement to the Contract, signed on 8 January 2012 (the "Supplement")2: - "2.
+FC "Volyn" (Lutsk) shall pay the monthly salary to the football player Pilipchuk S. V. in the amount of \$ 32 000 (thirty-two thousand U.S. dollars)". - 9.
+On 13 March 2013, the Player, along with other players, sent a collective statement to Volyn FC requesting payment for amounts due under Annex 3 of the Contract, stating that otherwise they would be terminating their respective contracts in advance because of Volyn FC's breach of contract. - For January to May 2013, the Club paid the Player the amount of UAH 58,514.16 = 7,323 USD, 10. leaving the remaining quantities in the amount of 152,500 USD unpaid, as calculated by the Respondent and not objected to by the Appellant. - On 11 June 2013, as the payment of the arrear of USD 152,500, corresponding to five months of pay pursuant to the Supplement minus the amounts already paid were still due, the Player sent a new letter to FC Volyn requesting payment3.
+In such letter, the Player stated that "Systematic breach of financial obligations from the Club's party and complete lack of cash payments for the five calendar months gives me the right to appeal to the Ukranian Football Federation, the dispute resolution chamber on the issue of early unilaterally terminate the Contract (...) in the event of non-repayment in full the existing arrears for the period from January 1, 2013, to June 11, 2013, till June 16, 2013, I reserve the right to appeal to the Ukranian Football Federation".